stevencombs/retrocombs.github.io/_posts/2021/2021-03-08-unbox-setup-wyze-vacuum.md

 3. In the video I use the standard suction level (or as I like to call it, a moderate version of suck).
 I have to assume that setting the suction level higher will result is faster battery drain.
 As it stands, battery life is good for our first floor (roughly 1500 ft²).
 Based on what I know so far, I believe the vacuum can use the highest level of suction and complete our entire upstairs.
 I'll try that soon and hopefully remember to update this post.
 4. In the video, I don't spend time describing my previous "smart" vacuum, the [Eufy](https://amzn.to/3qstLJS).
 This vacuum does not include any smarts beyond bump and go.
 No Bluetooth, no Wi-Fi, and no app.
 It does include a remote control with return home, scheduled cleaning, manual mode, and area functions.
 Suction is good, but as I found, not as good as the Wyze.
 We plan to keep this vacuum in the litter box area where I cat hangs out and put it on a regular schedule.
 5. When I purchased the Eufy, the cost was around $150, so about $100 less than I suggest in the video; however, the Eufy isn't as technologically sophisticated as the Wyze.
 If you want to save $100, however, I do recommend the [Eufy](https://amzn.to/3qstLJS).
+6. **[2021-03-28:]** It is rare that my wife like's my love of smart gadgets, however, the Wyze Smart Vacuum is spouse approved.
+Her favorite feature is also the mapping and the virtual walls.

 That's it for now.
 I do update and timestamp posts as I receive questions and post updates.
 Check back later and make sure you add this site to your [RSS feeds](https://www.stevencombs.com/rss).